ndreoo/Generative-AI/README.md

+# Comparing Comparing Quality of Human-written and AI-generated Code

 The increase in the use of LLMs for code generation, is leading towards a newevolution of the programmer’s role: from primary person respon sible for the work to supervisor of the generated code.
 Furthermore